Nevada vs. Air Force NCAA Football Odds, Plays and Insights | November 19, 2021

 Air Force Stats and Trends

-- Air Force has played 10 games, with six wins against the spread.
+- In Air Force's 10 games this season, it has six wins against the spread.

 - This year, the Falcons won ATS in their only game as an underdog of 1.5 points or more.

-- Air Force's games this year have gone over the total in three out of nine opportunities (33.3%).
+- Air Force's games this season have gone over the total in three out of nine opportunities (33.3%).

 - When Air Force puts up more than 24.2 points, it is 3-1 against the spread and 4-1 overall.

-- In games that Air Force totals over 383.1 yards, the team is 3-2 against the spread and 4-2 overall.
+- Air Force is 3-2 against the spread and 4-2 overall when the team amasses over 383.1 yards.

 - The Falcons have eight giveaways this season, while the Wolf Pack have 19 takeaways .